People often ask me: "What can I do to boost my happiness?"

 5. Build a growth mindset for happiness.

 A growth mindset refers to the belief that we can change ourselves.
-When we build a growth mindset for happiness(link is external), we believe we can change our happiness.
+When we build a growth mindset for happiness, we believe we can change our happiness.
 This is super important, because if we don't believe we can increase our happiness, we won't even bother to try.

 6. Make positive memories.